GitLab High Availability With DRBD & Pacemaker

 Next, add the GitLab package repository:

-curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ee/script.deb.sh | sudo bash
+curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.deb.sh | bash

-sudo apt -y install gitlab-ee
+apt update && apt -y install gitlab-ce

-sudo apt-mark hold gitlab-ee
+apt-mark hold gitlab-ce

 Initialize GitLab.
-This entire process is automated, it does not require any user input and might take several minutes:
+This entire process is automated.
+It does not require any user input and might take several minutes.

-sudo gitlab-ctl reconfigure
+gitlab-ctl reconfigure

-Once the initialization is finished, two separate GitLab instances will be running and can be accessed from each node’s IP address, http://192.168.222.20/ and http://192.168.222.21/.
+After the initialization is finished, two separate GitLab instances should be running and reachable at the IP address of each node: http://192.168.222.20/ and http://192.168.222.21/.

 Take note of the generated GitLab root account passwords on each node:

-sudo grep ^Password /etc/gitlab/initial_root_password
+grep ^Password /etc/gitlab/initial_root_password

-sudo systemctl disable --now gitlab-runsvdir.service
+systemctl disable --now gitlab-runsvdir.service

 Configuring DRBD

-# sudo vgcreate vg_drbd /dev/vdb
+vgcreate vg_drbd /dev/vdb

-# sudo lvcreate -L 20G -n lv_gitlab vg_drbd
+lvcreate -L 20G -n lv_gitlab vg_drbd

 resource gitlab {